abdulrahmanazab/docker-training-neic/singularity-openmpi.md

-# Singularity Open MPI exercise
+# Singularity with Open MPI

 In this exercise you will install Open MPI on your host/VM, create a singularity container with Open MPI installed, then execute mpirun from the host with the parallel processes running in containers.
 First, let's start with a [python based MPI example](https://github.com/abdulrahmanazab/docker-training-neic/blob/OncoImmunity-2018/python-mpi-example-abel.md)